Skip to content

 WebSockets

 A WebSocket upgrade is an HTTP GET, so a gateway self-mounts on the existing HttpTransport — same port, same CORS, same TLS, no second server.
-The wire format is one JSON envelope { "event": "...", "data": ... }; each #[subscribe_message("event")] method handles one event.
+Every frame rides one JSON envelope, { "event": "...", "data": ... }, and each #[subscribe_message("event")] method handles one event.
+List the gateway in #[module(providers = [...])] and you have real-time wired in.

 #[gateway(path = "/ws")]

-pub struct ChatGateway {
+pub struct PingGateway;

 #[messages]

-impl ChatGateway {
+impl PingGateway {

-async fn presence(&self) -> usize {
+async fn ping(&self) -> &'static str {

 }